-Perhaps you’re one of the brides who has an iffy wedding date within the next few months – the pandemic may be near its end, but businesses and travel may not be back to normal.
+Perhaps you’re one of the brides who has an iffy wedding date within the next few months – the COVID-19 pandemic may be near its end, but businesses and travel may not be back to normal.
 If your wedding date is a bit of a gamble, consider including a note with your invitations with a short disclaimer.
 Think something along the lines of, “Date subject to change.
 Please continue to check our wedding website for current information.”
 This way, guests can hold off on making serious travel commitments until they’re comfortable, and you’ll save yourself the headache of last-minute cancellations.

 Send the new date electronically

-If you have to reschedule your wedding date, don’t worry about the cost of stamps and envelopes and send the new date electronically instead.
+If you have to reschedule your wedding date because of COVID-19, don’t worry about the cost of stamps and envelopes and send the new date electronically instead.
 Gather your guests’ email addresses and send them an evite with the new date or link to your wedding website.
 Reach out to your guests on social media, or create a Facebook event with the new date.
 Save yourself the stress and delegate this task to your parents or bridal party, just be sure that they confirm the new date with each and every guest!

 Your guests won’t be upset if you don’t send a fancy date change notice!
 Electronic communication is just fine.

 Take another look at your contracts

 There’s a lot of legal jargon most of us skip over when initially signing a contract, so be sure to take a look at the wedding contracts you’ve signed to see where your vendors stand on cancellations, rebooking and postponing.
 If you have to compromise from a Saturday wedding to a Friday or Sunday wedding, reach out to your vendors and see if there is any pricing or concessions wiggle room.
 You’ll be surprised by how many vendors will be willing to work with you given the circumstances, but knowing exactly what your contract states will give you clarity during a chaotic time.